micro-lc/backoffice-local/docs/20_getting_started/20_first_plugin.md

 }
 ```

-Without properties the table if faulty since:
+Without properties the table is faulty since:

 - its primary color is not inherited/computed from the rest of the page
 - it knows there are 25 items but it doesn't know how to render them